DRI-network/RICO/README.md

 [![https://gyazo.com/0300b95fed0b436322212e26a7f9280b](https://i.gyazo.com/0300b95fed0b436322212e26a7f9280b.png)](https://gyazo.com/0300b95fed0b436322212e26a7f9280b)

-### RICO Guidline API Interface
+### RICO Guidline API

 #### function init(totalSupply, tobAmountToken, tobAmountWei, PoDCapToken, poDCapWei, projectOwner)
-this function implement initialize RICO Framework and Deployment dependency contracts.
+this function implement initialize RICO Framework and deploy all dependency contracts.
 ##### params
 - projectOwner ( address ) -- a projcetOwner is a params of responsible token manager in RICO concept.if Ethereum address is checksumed, it may unmatch address that unable checksumed while the EVM operate codes.
 - totalSupply ( uint256 ) -- a literal `ether` mean 10**18 on EVM execution. this case is decimals equal 18, this token available ether literal.